 The human ear is not equally sensitive to sounds of all frequencies.
 Sounds at some frequencies seem louder than others, despite having the same decibel level as measured by a sound level meter.
 In particular, human hearing is much more sensitive to medium pitches (from about 500 Hz to about 4,000 Hz) than to very low or very high pitches.
 For example, a tone measuring 80 dB at 500 Hz (a medium pitch) sounds quite a bit louder than a tone measuring 80 dB at 60 Hz (a very low pitch).
 The frequency response of normal human hearing ranges from 20 Hz to 20,000 Hz.
 Below 20 Hz, sound pressure fluctuations are not "heard", but sometimes can be "felt".
 This is known as "infrasound".
 Likewise, above 20,000 Hz, sound can no longer be heard by humans; this is known as "ultrasound".
 As humans age, they tend to lose the ability to hear higher frequencies first; many adults do not hear very well above about 16,000 Hz.
-Most natural and man-made sound occurs in the range from about 40 Hz to about 4,000 Hz.
 Some insects and birdsongs reach to about 8,000 Hz.